September 11, 2017

 Also, the above suggestions are no substitution for reading in-depth about

-rumor and myth interfering with development efforts.
-Recommendations for
+rumor and myth interfering with development efforts, and reading studies and

 Sources and recommendations for more information: